johnny603/johnny603/README.md

 💡 Notable Projects & Contributions
-🔹 Built a Python-based study guide generator for students 🔹 Developed Tkinter UI applications with ttkbootstrap & CustomTkinter 🔹 Contributed to open-source projects in Python & JavaScript 🔹 Contributed to Dagster, a widely recognized open-source project with 12.5K GitHub stars, designed to enhance data engineering workflows through robust data visualization and orchestration capabilities
+🔹 Built a Python-based study guide generator for students 🔹 Developed Tkinter UI applications with ttkbootstrap & CustomTkinter 🔹 Contributed to open-source projects in high level and low level languages 🔹 Contributed to Dagster, a widely recognized open-source project with 12.5K GitHub stars, designed to enhance data engineering workflows through robust data visualization and orchestration capabilities
+🔹 Contributed to Keyshade, an alpha-stage open-source project which is a scalable TypeScript monorepo secret management tool

 📫 Let's Connect!
 📧 Email: johnnysantamaria603@gmail.com